typelevel/cats-effect/docs/guides/tutorial.md

 does not cancel the execution of the other fibers.
 Taking care of cancelling the remaining fibers is the responsibility of the programmer.

-In contrast `parMapN` not only promotes errors raised by fibers to the main flow, it also take care of cancelling the other fibers.
-This way `parMapN` leads to simpler and more concise code. _Thus, if possible, programmers should prefer to use higher level commands such as `parMapN` or `parSequence` to deal with fibers_.
+In contrast `parMapN` not only promotes errors raised by fibers to the caller, it also takes care of canceling the other fibers.
+This way `parMapN` leads to simpler and more concise code. _Thus, unless you have some specific and unusual requirements you should prefer to use higher level commands such as `parMapN` or `parSequence` to work with fibers_.

 Ok, we stick to our implementation based on `.parMapN`.
 Are we done?
 Does it Work?
 Well, it works... but it is far from ideal.
 If we run it we will find that